trinityimma/TelerikAcademy/WebDesign/3.JavaScriptPartOne/6.Arrays/README.md

     **Example:** [3, 2, 3, 4, 2, 2, 4] -> [2, 3, 4].

 5. Sorting an array means to arrange its elements in increasing order.
 Write a script to sort an array.
-Use the **"selection sort"** algorithm: Find the smallest element, move it at the first position, find the smallest from the rest, move it at the second position, etc.Hint: Use a second array
+Use the **"selection sort"** algorithm: Find the smallest element, move it at the first position, find the smallest from the rest, move it at the second position, etc. Hint: Use a second array
 6. Write a program that finds the most frequent number in an array.

     **Example:** {4, 1, 1, 4, 2, 3, 4, 4, 1, 2, 4, 9, 3} -> 4 (5 times)